xuanhao44/hitsz_xdf_ielts_writing/TASK1/C14T4_park_1920_today.md

 - A glasshouse **was** located to the east of the entrance from Eldon Street.
   - 时态
-- The fountain ~~in the centre of the park~~ was replaced by a square rose graden with seats on its four sides.
+- The fountain ~~in the centre of the park~~ was replaced by a square rose garden with seats on its four sides.
   - 时态：has been replaced by
-  - Redeuce repetition
+  - Reduce repetition
-  - Fix: The fountain has been repalced by a square rose graden with seats on its four sides.
+  - Fix: The fountain has been replaced by a square rose garden with seats on its four sides.

 ---